Why You Should Replace Your Lenses

 If it is cloudy or foggy outside, then yellow lenses might be a better fit.
 These Yellow lenses emphasize the shadows in the snow so you can better see all the uneven and icy spots on the ground.

 When it’s a bright sunny day, but snow is still on the ground, then our Glacier lenses are the ones you should be wearing.
-With its amber base and blue mirror coating, these dark lenses, do a great job of reducing the brightness intensity of the sun.
+With its grey base and blue mirror coating, these dark lenses, do a great job of reducing the brightness intensity of the sun.
 The polarized version of these lenses works best because the polarized lenses reduce glare from intense sunlight reflecting off the snow.
 These lenses are also 100% UV protection.

 If the conditions are going to be more varied and you don’t want to be worried about constantly switching out your lenses, then photochromic might be the better option for you.